Harry Sinden: Retirement and Summit Series

-Despite his success with the team, Sinden had a rocky relationship with Bruins management during the championship season, which led to the 37-year-old Sinden's announcing his retirement just days after winning the Cup.
+Despite his success with the team, Sinden had a rocky relationship with Bruins management during the championship season, which led to the 37-year-old Sinden announcing his retirement just days after winning the Cup.
 The club placed him on its voluntary retired list, preventing him from taking a job with another team for one year.
-He then accepted a job with Stirling Homex Corporation, a home construction company in Rochester, New York.
+He then accepted a job with the Stirling Homex Corporation, a home construction company in Rochester, New York.
 In October 1970, he published a story in Sports Illustrated declaring he had left the Bruins because of their mid-season refusal to give him a raise for the following year.

-Sinden was offered the job as first head coach of the New York Islanders at the beginning of 1972, but turned it down.
+Sinden was offered the job as the first head coach of the New York Islanders at the beginning of 1972 but turned it down.
 He also rejected offers from the Toronto Maple Leafs and the St. Louis Blues.
 In June 1972, after two years away from hockey, he was named head coach and manager of the Canadian team for the eight-game Summit Series.
 After a slow start, he led the Canadians to a come-from-behind win capped by Paul Henderson's series-winning goal with 34 seconds remaining in the final game.
 Esposito, reunited with Sinden, was the leading scorer in the series.

 Sinden maintained a tape-recorded diary throughout the series which was turned into a book, Hockey Showdown, published in 1972.

+In 2012 Sinden’s name was inshrined on the Canada walk of fame as a member of the 1972 Summit series team.

 Returns to the Bruins

 Within days after the Summit Series, he signed a five-year deal to return to the Bruins as their general manager, succeeding Milt Schmidt, who was named to the post of executive director.
 He went on to spend just over 28 years as general manager of the Bruins before he stepped down on October 25, 2000, in favour of his assistant GM, Mike O'Connell.
 His 28-year tenure almost equalled the 30-year reign (1924–54) of Art Ross, the team's founding manager.
-Sinden, who had added the title of club president in December 1988, remained as the chief executive of the Bruins until the summer of 2006, when he retired to a consulting role.
+Sinden, who had added the title of club president in December 1988, remained as the chief executive of the Bruins until the summer of 2006 when he retired to a consulting role.

-As GM, Sinden presided over the team's long years of consistent success, setting the North American major professional record for most consecutive seasons in the playoffs with 29, which including making the finals five times (1974, 1977, 1978, 1988, 1990 — losing the finals each time) and two regular-season first-place finishes (1983, 1990).
+As GM, Sinden presided over the team's long years of consistent success, setting the North American major professional record for most consecutive seasons in the playoffs with 29, which included making the finals five times (1974, 1977, 1978, 1988, 1990 — losing the finals each time) and two regular-season first-place finishes (1983, 1990).

+He was named executive of the year by sporting news twice in 1977 and 1990.

+As general manager of the Bruins he became the first NHL GM to reach 1,000 Wins, he reached 1,000 victories mark on October 17, 1995—setting a milestone in NHL history.
+He finished with a impressive all time record of 1170-763-301, with a .591 winning percentage.